bootphon/pygamma-agreement/paper/paper.md

 * An obvious improvement is to add support for the "$\gamma$-cat" metric, a complement measure [@gamma-cat-paper] for the $\gamma$-agreement.
 * The $\gamma$-agreement's theoretical framework allows for some useful improvements such as:
-  - the implementation of a sequence-based dissimilarity, based on the Levenshtein distance.
-This would however require a numba re-implementation of the latter.
-This could, for instance, be used to compare annotated strings of phonemes.
+  - the implementation of new dissimilarities, such as a sequence-based dissimilarity (based on the Levenshtein distance), an ordinal dissimilarity (for ordered sets of categories) and a scalar dissimilarity.
   - for categorical annotations, the support for an undefined set of categories, with annotators using different sets of categories.
 This would be solved using an adapted implementation of the [Hungarian Algorithm](https://en.wikipedia.org/wiki/Hungarian_algorithm).
 This could be useful in unconstrained diarization annotation tasks.
+  - more hypothetically, the possibility to have so-called "soft alignments", where a unit has weighted alignments with other units in its continuum.

 # Acknowledgements